bback99/SwiftAssginement/README.md

 # SwiftAssginement
-even just a simple console program that are using class and interface concept in OOP
+even just a simple console program

+tried to use class and interface concept in OOP in swift